 Sydney Jewish Museum

-Created as a memorial to the Holocaust, the Sydney Jewish Museum examines Australian Jewish history, culture and tradition from the time...
+Created largely as a Holocaust memorial, this museum examines Australian Jewish history, culture and tradition, from the time of the...

 National Art School

 From 1841 to 1912 these sandstone buildings were Darlinghurst Gaol: writer Henry Lawson was incarcerated here several times for debt (he...

 The Darlo’s triangular retro room is a magnet for thirsty urban bohemians, fluoro-clad ditch diggers and architects with a hankering for...